Freedom of information

 The organisation has 30 days to review the decision.

-The organisation will advise you in writing of its decision and has to advise you in writing of its decision and the reasons for its decision, including your right to make a complaint to the Information Commissioner.
+The organisation will advise you in writing of its decision and the reasons for its decision, including your right to make a complaint to the Information Commissioner NT.

-A review is taken to be refused if you are not notified of a decision within 30 days.
-If you are not satisfied with the review decision, or if you receive no decision, you may make a complaint to the Information Commissioner.
+A review is taken to be refused if you're not notified of a decision within 30 days.
+If you're not satisfied with the review decision or if you receive no decision, you can make a complaint to the Information Commissioner NT.

 You have 90 days from receiving the review decision to make your complaint.

-For more information about freedom of information requests, processes or privacy complaints contact the Office of the Information Commissioner.
+For more information about freedom of information requests, processes or privacy complaints, contact the Office of the Information Commissioner NT.